 Sönneböe

-Sönneböe is a small farm in North Scania where Scottish Highland cattle are breed.
+Sönneböe is a small farm in northern Skåne that raises Scottish Highland cattle.

-The purpose of the animal husbandry is to develop and protect the natural values and cultural history of the place.
+The aim of the livestock farming is to promote and preserve the natural values and cultural history of the site.

 Toad and Amalia